 Phuket was previously known as Thalang, also Salang and Jungceylon.
 Phuket is a word derived from the Malay word "Bukit" meaning Hill, as Phuket does indeed have many hills.
 Well, back in the Thalang days, in 1785, Phuket and indeed Siam was under threat from the Burmese who headed down the west coast and threatened to take Thalang.
 The governor had recently died, and it was his wife and her sister who rallied the people of Phuket to fight off the invaders.
 The sisters were later honored by the king of Siam.
 If you have been to Phuket you have probably seen the statue in the middle of a roundabout on the main road between Phuket Town and the airport ...

 (above) Statue of the Heroines of Thalang - there is also an annual festival to celebrate the victory over Burma in 1785.
 Thalang is now the name of the town in the middle of Phuket Island south of the airport.
 200 years ago this was the main town on the island.
 Nobody seems to mention that the Burmese came back 20 years later and won a victory over the people of Thalang.
 The Burmese were finally chased from the area by the British in the 1820s.

 The Por Tor Festival

-I have enjoyed discovering more about Phuket culture and first investigated the Por Tor Festival in 2011.
+I have enjoyed discovering more about Phuket history and culture and first investigated the Por Tor Festival in 2011.
 It's another festival based on Chinese beliefs although it seems very specific to the straits of Malacca.
 There is something similar in Singapore.
 A family member from a Chinese-Thai family in Bangkok who visited the festival with us last year did not know about it.
 In English they call it the "hungry ghost" festival and the belief is that in the 7th lunar month, the hungry ghosts of ancestors visit our world.
 So they need feeding!

 (above) Making huge red turtle cakes which are used as offerings at the Por Tor shrine in Phuket Town